georgva0/tagging-monitor/README.md

-# Getting Started with Create React App
+# A React application that monitors metadata quality in BBC World Service languages articles

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).